Find the indicated sum. Use the formula for the sum of the first n terms of a geometric sequence.

 Geometric Sequences - Recursive Formula

-The sum of the first n terms of a geometric series can be calculated using the formula S_n = a(1 - r^n) / (1 - r), where 'a' is the first term, 'r' is the common ratio, and 'n' is the number of terms.
-This formula allows for efficient calculation of the sum without needing to add each term individually, which is essential for solving the given problem.
+The sum of the first n terms of a geometric sequence can be calculated using the formula S_n = a(1 - r^n) / (1 - r), where a is the first term and r is the common ratio.
+This formula simplifies the process of adding multiple terms without computing each individually, which is crucial for efficiently solving the given sum.

 Recommended video: